Middle School (entering grades 6-7 in fall 2018):

-Our Middle School camp session helps campers transition to a new level of independence -- and FUN!.
+Our traditional overnight resident Middle School camp session helps campers transition to a new level of independence -- and FUN!.
 Campers spend 5 days at camp with their friends and peers, participating in daily fun diabetes education activities structured to their age group.
+Middle School Camp is for campers entering grades 6 or 8 in Fall.

 Middle School Camp Fee

-** Camp Leo has never turned a family away from camp for financial reasons.
-We strongly encourage you to apply for a scholarship if you feel your family could benefit from financial assistance.
+We never want finances to be the reason a child misses camp.
+Financial assistance is available and we encourage you to apply for a campership.
 Partial and full scholarships are awarded based on financial need, which is calculated by family size and adjusted gross family income compared to federal poverty guidelines.

 middle school camp activities